25 July 2021

 At first glance the bear print seems to show just palm pad, toes and claws, but a smaller print came later, superimposed on the bear’s shallow-registered heel.
 The smaller mammal walked by after the bear was gone, perhaps long gone.

 Who was that smaller mammal?
 People walk their dogs on this trail.
 Was it a dog print?
-I know very little but I’ll attempt to identify it.
-(I used beartracker.com for these details.)
+PROBABLY NOT!
+Expert tracker David Rohm says that pawprint looks good for bobcat.

 The print is round and doesn’t show any claws (canines usually show claws).
 The fourth toe is lower than the others, the second toe is highest.
-My guess is it’s a feline and too large for a house cat.
-Was it a bobcat?
-I should have taken more photos. (**)
+My guess, before David Rohm told me the answer a feline too large for a house cat.

 I did take more bear track photos.
 Here’s a hind foot.
 Notice the pointy heel.